 So far, most of the cases reported have occurred in women under 60 years of age within 2 weeks of vaccination.
 Based on the currently available evidence, specific risk factors have not been confirmed, but there is no indication that migraine is a risk factor.

-ATAGI put out advice a couple of weeks ago warning about the risk that was being investigated, and advising that people with a history of blood clotting conditions should delay having their vaccine until the research is completed.
-They have now very carefully considered the latest vaccination findings out of Europe and the UK and they have determined that the Pfizer vaccine is preferred for people under 50.
+ATAGI put out advice earlier warning about the risk that was being investigated, and advising that people with a history of blood clotting conditions should delay having their vaccine until the research is completed.
+They have now very carefully considered the latest vaccination findings out of Europe and the UK and they have determined that the Pfizer vaccine is preferred for people under 60.

-They have also started developing new systems for informed consent to ensure people fully understand the risks of the vaccine they get.
+They have also developed new systems for informed consent to ensure people fully understand the risks of the vaccine they get.

 Is there any specific issue for people with migraine?